jacodetunde/Complete-Monolithic-App-CICD-Pipeline/README.md

   - Login/SSH into the "Jenkins-Maven-Ansible", "Nexus" and "SonarQube" VM instance
   - Perform the following operations on all of them
   - Install git by running: sudo yum install git -y    (The SonarQube server already has git)
-  - Clone the following repository: https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
+  - Clone the following repository: https://github.com/jacodetunde/Complete-Monolithic-App-CICD-Pipeline.git
-  - Change directory to "realworld-cicd-pipeline-project"
+  - Change directory to "Complete-Monolithic-App-CICD-Pipeline"
-  - Swtitch to the "prometheus-and-grafana" git branch
+  - Swtitch to the "prometheus-and-grafana" folder
   - Run: ls or ll  (to confirm you have the branch files including "install-node-exporter.sh")
   - Run: ./install-node-exporter.sh
   - Make sure the status shows "Active (running)"